340.616.01 Epidemiology of Aging

 Addresses the rapidly increasing need for specialized knowledge among epidemiologists in order to effectively promote the health of the aging society in the US (in 2020, 20% of the US population will be 65 or older).
 Introduces the epidemiology of aging and age-related disorders, including overviews of the public health impact of an aging society and the demographics and biology of aging.
 Covers the descriptive and analytic epidemiology of prevalent chronic conditions in the aged, methodologic challenges essential to consider in research on older adults, and strategies for prevention of age-related disorders.

-Discuss the public health import of an aging population, and the constellation of changes associated with aging that make health issues for older persons important or unique
+- Discuss and evaluate the public health significance and challenges of an aging population and the associated of changes that make health issues for older persons unique.

-Describe the epidemiology of major geriatric syndromes, including physical disability, frailty, falls, and cognitive decline in older adults
+- Describe the epidemiology of major geriatric syndromes, including physical disability, falls, and cognitive decline and their public health implications

-Discuss opportunities for primary, secondary, and tertiary prevention in the context of the marked health status heterogeneity of older adults
+- Discuss opportunities for prevention of diseases and syndromes in the context of the aging phenotypes of older adults